anywhichway/lmdb-cluster/README.md

 # lmdb-cluster
 A clustered version of lmdb that supports a REST API with sockets planned.

 LMDB functionality for put, get, remove, and range queries with versions is supported.

+Also supported are patch operations for partial object updates via [lmdb-patch](https://github.com/anywhichway/lmdb-patch), and a query mechanism that supports functional, declarative and RegExp filters via [lmdb-query](https://github.com/anywhichway/lmdb-query).

 LMDB start-up options for encryption, compression, etc. are also supported.

 This is ALPHA software.
 Full unit tests not yet in place.
 API may change.
 Not functionally complete.